choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R01-python-syntax-and-using-basic-functions.md

 ## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives
 At the end of this activity, you will be able to:

-* Understand the basic concept of a function and be able to use a function in your code.
+* Describe what a function is and how it is used in scientific programming
+* Use functions in python including os.chdir() to set your working directory.
 * Use the assignment operator in Python (`=`) to create a new variable or object.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need